Cache-Control - How to Properly Configure It

 directives

-The following is a list of the common directives used and configured when using the Cache-Control
+The following is a list of the common directives used and configured using the Cache-Control

 Cache-Control: no-cache